Here's Why We Need To 'Stop At The Click' When Getting Gas In Our Vehicles

 So back to the point of this story!
 That click on the gas pump is designed for a reason.
 It means your vehicle’s gas tank is full.
 Squeezing in an extra 20 or 30 cents isn’t going to get you any further down the road than if you had stopped at the click.

 In addition, that extra gas probably isn’t going to make it into your tank anyway.
-It’ll likely get stuck in the hose or the pump’s vapor recovery system, or just dribble on the ground as you return the nozzle to the pump.READ MORE: All Lanes Of I-70 Open Again Through Glenwood Canyon
+It’ll likely get stuck in the hose or the pump’s vapor recovery system, or just dribble on the ground as you return the nozzle to the pump.READ MORE: Arson Investigation Underway After Fire At Thorncreek Golf Course

 Topping off your gas tank puts unnecessary gasoline vapors into the air, and when multiplied by thousands of people each day overtopping their tank, its one of the many things that contributes to our growing problem with ground-level ozone.
 So stop at the click the next time you get gas, and make it a habit to do so going forward.
 It’s probably one of the simplest things you can do to help keep our Front Range air clean.